 Picture 1 shows inadequate space (shown in circle) for eruption of two permanent teeth

-If a tooth has been lost prematurely then it is advisable to visit a Pediatric Dentist/ Pedodontist who may evaluate the condition and treat it appropriately using SPACE MAINTAINERS.
+If a tooth has been lost prematurely then it is advisable to visit a pediatric dentistry expert who may evaluate the condition and treat it appropriately using SPACE MAINTAINERS.
 These are appliances which save the space for the permanent teeth.

 TYPES OF SPACE MAINTAINERS:

 REMOVABLE: are acrylic plates with extensions and at times containing artificial teeth.
 They are like the removable dentures which can be removed and inserted by the patients.
 In children this is not much preferred as they may not co operate in wearing the appliance.